-The second part of immunotherapy design is creating a suitable platform that can induce the right immune cells – a robust and balanced ratio of effector cells (CD4/CD8+), as well as generation of memory T-cells.
+The second part of immunotherapy design is creating a suitable platform that can induce the right immune cells — a robust and balanced ratio of effector cells, as well as the generation of memory T-cells.

 As for the last part, successful immunotherapies target the immunosuppressive strategies of tumor cells, including the formation of a ‘tumor microenvironment‘.
 This can be done via specific co-treatments, such as chemotherapy or checkpoint blocking, with the immunotherapy.

-Chemotherapy acts to ‘irritate’ the immune system to the point that it will act even in the immuno-supressive microenvironment inside the tumour – a sort of physiological tug-o-war.
+Chemotherapy ‘irritates’ the immune system to the point that it will act even in the immunosuppressive microenvironment inside the tumor — a sort of physiological tug-o-war.
 If chemo wins out, the immunotherapy will have gained the conditions to act.

 As for checkpoint blocking, it is a strategy that blocks the natural ‘safety checks’ of the immune system.
 These are (of course) very useful when a person is dealing with other types of disease, as it stops the immune response from going into overdrive and damaging collateral healthy tissue.

 But cancer cells can hijack this system to escape the immune system — and immunotherapies.
 So a way to increase the effectiveness of immunotherapies is to block the checkpoints.

 The review shows that immunotherapeutic vaccines alone can be used to treat cancer in some conditions.
 These are cases of premalignant disease, carcinoma in situ or minimal residual disease.
 However, in progressive cancers, immunotherapies take the role of helpers, rather than the cure.
 They can increase the effectiveness of other treatments, like chemotherapy.